births assisted by skilled birth attendants in 2022

-Because of on-going conflicts, the geographic isolation of some regions and poverty that is exacerbated because of Covid-19, Afghan women have difficult access to health services.
-This explains the high mortality rate at pregnancy and at childbirth.
+Because of on-going conflicts, the return to power of the Taliban, the geographic isolation of some regions and poverty that is exacerbated by multiple factors, Afghan women have difficult access to quality health services, which leads to high maternal and neonatal mortality.
 To improve mother and child health, prevent and better address complications, Terre des hommes (Tdh) has supported displaced populations who live in the most deprived areas of Kabul since 1996.

 Giving birth under supervision

 Our professional midwives reach the most vulnerable and displaced women and children through home visits.
-Women are assisted throughout the pregnancy and labour.
-Tdh midwives motivate them to give birth in health centres under the supervision of skilled birth attendants.
-If women prefer to deliver at home for cultural reasons or lack of money, Tdh midwives assist them and provide supportive care.
+Women are assisted throughout the pregnancy, labour (in case the woman cannot access a health facility due to cultural reasons or lack of resources) and during the postpartum period.

 Working with the families